Cambridge University Hillwalking Club (CUHWC) organise 3 weekend trips a term to the mountains in the UK, covering different national parks each time.

 I have time to go on weekend trips once or twice a term!
 Otherwise there are termly day trips too.
 Once there anyone can essentially do whatever they want.
 I love to make epic long outings alone on familiar northern terrain to release the build up of trail desire from road running in Cambridge."

-You can read more about Andrew's experience of studying at Christ's in his student profile.
+You can read more about Andrew's experience of studying at Christ's in his student profile, and if you're interested in joining the hillwalking club, the easiest thing will be to find them at the university Freshers' Fair.